ositaka/soul-healing-decapcms/data/page/home.md

     section_type: text_image
     main_menu:
       show: false
-      name: "The Sphere "
+      name: "Golden Stairs "
-    title: The Sphere
+    title: Golden Stairs
     text: >-
-      Stepping into the golden healing sphere, imagine embarking on a journey towards a sanctuary of healing.
+      Stepping into the golden stairs, imagine embarking on a journey towards a sanctuary of healing.
 This radiant sphere gleams with a comforting, golden light, as though it's made of pure healing energy.
 As you enter, you'll feel serenity wrap around you, and with each passing moment, your worries and burdens gently fade away, making you feel lighter and more at peace.

       With a heart brimming with hope and anticipation, know that you are on a path leading to a place of profound healing and rejuvenation.